 - As writers, we know that if a story is going to be good, it has to have a page-turning plot, enchanting characters, and alluring player choices.
 Well, the same goes for games.
 In Narrative Gaming, mentees and mentors used blog posts and QR codes to build narrative online games playable from any mobile device.

 - Creative Publishing turns the focus on e-publishing as mentees and mentors write, then design and publish, e-books.
-Using InDesign, Dorkshoppers play around with formatting, images, hyperlinks and typography to enhance their own original writing.
+Using InDesign, workshop attendees play around with formatting, images, hyperlinks and typography to enhance their own original writing.

-In Fall 2013, we bring the program to scale, matching aspiring teen writers one-to-one with multimedia professionals and New School graduate writers and digital storytellers.
-Together we’ll embark on a journey of creative workshops, public readings and showcases, opportunities for publication, and more, all to give girls the tools to advance their writing through digital media.
+In Fall 2013, we brought the program to scale, matching aspiring teen writers one-to-one with multimedia professionals and New School graduate writers and digital storytellers.
+Together we embark on a journey of creative workshops, public readings and showcases, opportunities for publication, and more, all to give girls the tools to advance their writing through digital media.
 This work is supported with leadership funding from the Hive Digital Media Learning Fund in the New York Community Trust, with additional support from the Edmond de Rothschild Foundations and The Pinkerton Foundation.